xenotropic/wikipediatts/README.md

 `readtext.sh Barack_Obama`

-If a run is completed, you get "complete.wav", which is the output.
+If a run is completed, you get "complete.wav", which is the output, in a subdirectory of $BASEDIR/outputs.

 If a run is interrupted, then you are left with a bunch of .wav files, one per sentence.
 I use leadingzeroes.sh to add leading zeroes to them so the shell gives them in order; then run "sox *.wav complete.wav" to get a file with them altogether.
 Then
 `ffmpeg -i complete.wav [outputfile].mp3" to get an mp3.